Multidimensional Backward Stochastic Differential Equations with Rough Drifts: Introduction

 In this paper, we consider multidimensional rough BSDEs

-and thus drop the one-dimensional restriction of Diehl and Friz \cite{RBSDE} on the first unknown process $Y$, but at a cost of an extra smallness assumption when the rough drift $g$ is nonlinear.
+and thus drop the one-dimensional restriction of Diehl and Friz \cite{RBSDE} on the first unknown process $Y$.
 Here, $g$ is a given deterministic vector field and $\mathbf{X}$ is a given geometric rough path.
 A solution to rough BSDE \eqref{inrbsde2} is defined as the limit of smooth approximations (see Definition \ref{solud2}).
-With the flow transform method of \cite{RBSDE}, we give the existence and uniqueness of the solution to \eqref{inrbsde2} when $\xi$ and $\mathbf{X}$ are sufficiently small (see Theorem \ref{solueu2}).\\
+With the help of the well-posedness results on multidimensional quadratic BSDEs of both Tevzadze \cite{QBSDE} and Fan et al. \cite{DQBSDE1}, we give via the flow transformation method of \cite{RBSDE} the existence and uniqueness of the solution to the rough BSDE~\eqref{inrbsde2}, either when $\xi$ and $\mathbf{X}$ are sufficiently small (see Theorem \ref{solueu2}) or when each component of $g$ only depends on the corresponding component of the first unknown variable $y$ (see Theorem \ref{solueu3}).\\